 It’s essential.
 Improving and maintaining our shared sewer system is vital to protecting the health of our entire community, including our local streams and rivers.
 The Smart Sewer program was created in direct response to the EPA’s federally mandated requirement to improve water quality by reducing wastewater overflows.

-Last year, Kansas City’s mayoral-appointed task force began reviewing possible solutions to the City’s growing cost-of-service concerns.
+In 2017, Kansas City’s mayoral-appointed task force began reviewing possible solutions to the City’s growing cost-of-service concerns.
 The result has been a resounding recommendation to the City to find other cost-efficient solutions to meet the Consent Decree and to work with the EPA to implement those options.